Category: Events

 Free event, no booking required.

-Free play every week for kids 7+ and adults.
+Free play every week for kids aged seven plus and adults.
 Beginners’ teaching and assistance from Phil weeks two and four.

 Mah-Jong Group